 In terms of the Western Cape Liquor Act, the Liquor Licensing Tribunal has the powers to impose sanctions upon license holders who contravene any provision of the Act.
-These sanctions include the determination of fines, which should be considered as a strength compared to other provinces.
+These sanctions include the determination of fines, which should be considered as a strength compared to other Provinces.
 With the focus on harms reduction, a settlement process has been introduced since 2017 which allows the rapid finalization of non-compliance matters by the Liquor Licensing Tribunal.

 Due to the change in focus towards curbing irresponsible trading and the impact the Western Cape Liquor Authority has made in terms thereof, it is expected that compliance levels will increase to such an extent that the number of non-compliance reports will decrease over time.
-Proper enforcement is, however, directly linked to the rapid finalization of non-compliance matters which are referred to the Liquor Licensing Tribunal.
+Proper enforcement is however directly linked to the rapid finalization of non-compliance matters which are referred to the Liquor Licensing Tribunal.

-The capacity of the Inspectorate is still very limited and it's believed that the component will be more effective with the appointment of additional inspectors.
-The establishment of field or branch offices in terms of s9(p) of the Act would further expand a compliance footprint in the Province.
-Currently the WCLA has eight (8) permanent inspectors required to cover the 129 462km2 of the Province.
+The capacity of the inspectorate is still very limited and it's believed that the component will be more effective with the appointment of additional inspectors.
+Currently the Authority has eleven (11) permanent inspectors required to cover the 129 462km2 of the Province.
 There are in excess of 8500 licenses of which the furthest points are, Plettenberg Bay (520km from Cape Town), Beaufort West (460km from Cape Town), Van Rhynsdorp (303km from Cape Town).
 The 2017 White Paper recommends that enforcement units should be capacitated and strengthened through increased resources.
 The budget for this is to be motivated by increased revenue subsequent to an appropriate structural configuration.